Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino

 where the frequency, $\Omega_e=\omega_0[\cos(2\theta_0)-\sqrt{2} G_F n_e/(\hbar\omega_0)]$ is associated with the neutrino flavor oscillation frequency and the Fermi coupling.
 Note that the total derivatives appearing in Eq. \eqref{eq-pol-vec} are, in general, different from each other.
 However, we assume that both the neutrino flavors have a constant streaming beam velocity ${\bf v}_0$, so that $d/dt\equiv \partial/\partial t+{\bf v}_0\cdot\nabla$.
 For time-dependent solutions of the polarization vector, the convective derivative can be disregarded in the linear analysis.
 An equilibrium state of Eq. \eqref{eq-pol-vec} can be defined as $P_{1}(0)=\Omega_0/\Omega_{\nu}$, $P_{2}(0)=0$, and $P_{3}(0)=\Omega_{e\mu}/\Omega_{\nu}=(N_{e0}-N_{\mu 0})/N_0$ such that $|P(0)|=1$.
 Equations \eqref{eq-pol-vec} are reducible to a single equation for $P_2$, i.e.,

 where $\Omega_{\nu}$ stands for the eigenfrequency of two-flavor oscillations, given by,

 An oscillating solution of Eq. \eqref{eq-2nd-order} can be presented in the form, $P_{2}(t)=A\sin\left( \Omega_{\nu}t\right)$ for some constant $A$.
 Equations~\eqref{eq-con}-\eqref{eq-pol-vec} constitute the basic equations for the excitation of neutrino-driven MHD waves in a homogeneous rotating magnetoplasma in the presence of two neutrino flavor oscillations.
+It is important to note that the validity conditions for these simplified and ideal NMHD equations are almost the same as for high conductivity and nonrelativistic magnetoplasmas applicable for ideal MHD waves as described in the work of \cite{haas2016neutrino}.
+In addition, the NMHD model can well describe the core regions of core-collapse supernovae (CCSN), and PNSs provided $\lambda\ll L$, i.e., the deep regions within the PNSs where neutrinos scatter frequently to reach local thermodynamic and chemical equilibria with the surrounding plasma.
+Also, we will see in Sec. \ref{sec-Ins-Ana}, the model gives robust results for regions with the plasma number density $\sim10^{34}~\rm{m}^{-3}$, neutrino beam density $\sim10^{37}~\rm{m}^{-3}$, and the magnetic field $\sim10^6-10^8$ T, or more.
 In Sec. \ref{Sec-Dispersion}, we will obtain a general dispersion relation for the Alfv{\'e}n and magnetosonic waves, and their coupling.